nuwave/lighthouse/docs/master/performance/caching.md

 The following defaults apply:
 - non-scalar fields `maxAge` is 0
 - root fields `maxAge` is 0 and `scope` is `PRIVATE`
+- the directive default is prior to the field default

 For more details check [Apollo](https://www.apollographql.com/docs/apollo-server/performance/caching/#calculating-cache-behavior).